samuelkyprianou/Remote_Testing_app/README.md

 * rails s

-If done correct you should be able to log in with the certain usernames: -
+If done correct you should be able to log in with the following usernames: -

 # Teacher Account